 For boys in Malawi, and in several other African countries, initiation sometimes involves circumcision.
 According to the Malawi Human Rights Commission, Malawian boys live in camps on the outskirts of villages and are occasionally forced to consume foods prepared with urine and “medicine” made with their severed foreskins.
 The report notes, “Once the boys undergo circumcision they are considered mature and are actually advised to have sexual intercourse with any girl as soon as they go back home.”

-Initiations for boys can easily go awry, since the circumcisions are often performed by people without medical training wielding ritual knifes.
+Initiations for boys can easily go awry because the circumcisions are often performed by people without medical training wielding ritual knifes.
 Last year in South Africa, an estimated 60 young men died after their initiation ceremonies as a result of botched circumcisions and dehydration due to “survival tests.”
 Local government officials were hesitant to intervene because of “cultural sensitivities.”

 “The difficulty with culture is you deal with the [village] chief and he says, ‘I have changed.
 I have put [in] bylaws [to prohibit initiations].
 [Then] you come [back] and [initiations] are quietly being done,” says Jean Mwandira, a specialist in reproductive and adolescent health with the United Nations Population Fund in Malawi.